David-Dohyun-Im/frameable/README.md

 10. Open [http://localhost:3000](http://localhost:3000) in your browser.

+## How to Use Frameable

+1. **Start Building**: Enter your project description in the main input field
+2. **Chat with AI**: Use the chat interface to refine and iterate on your application
+3. **Live Preview**: Watch your application update in real-time as you make changes
+4. **Deploy**: Publish your application with a custom domain

+### Example Prompts

+- "Create a landing page for an AI-powered SaaS product"
+- "Build a dashboard for tracking user analytics"
+- "Make a portfolio website for a freelance designer"
+- "Create a blog with a modern, responsive design"

 ## Developer Documentation

 - [Forking Guide](./docs/forking.md) - Comprehensive guide for developers working with this codebase